marigold-dev/dune-starter-training/README.md

   (lwt (>= 5.5.0))))
 ```

-We can then run `dune build` to generate the opam manifests, install our dependencies and then genrate lockfiles:
+We can then run `dune build` to generate the opam manifest, install our dependencies and then generate lockfiles:
 ```sh
 dune build
 opam install . --deps-only